kuzzleio/documentation-old/src/guide/essentials/data-validation.md

 A common example is **email validation**.
 Let's say you have developed a registration page where you request a user's name and email and you want to ensure that the email they provide is valid.

-With Kuzzle Backend, instead of programming the validation logic yourself, you can pick from a set of predefined [validation patterns]({{ site_base_path }}validation-reference).
-Validations are defined in a validation schema which determines what pattern is linked to what field, every time Kuzzle Backend receives input data, it checks this validation schema and returns an error if a validation pattern fails.
+With Kuzzle, instead of programming the validation logic yourself, you can pick from a set of predefined [validation patterns]({{ site_base_path }}validation-reference).
+Validations are defined in a validation schema which determines what pattern is linked to what field, every time Kuzzle receives input data, it checks this validation schema and returns an error if a validation pattern fails.
 The validation schema can be configured in the `validation` field of the [configuration file]({{ site_base_path }}guide/essentials/configuration).

 For a detailed look at data validation, please refer to our [Data Validation Reference]({{ site_base_path }}validation-reference).